moov-io/metro2/README.md

 ### Releasing

-To make a release of metro2 simply open a pull request with `CHANGELOG.md` and `version.go` updated with the next version number and details.
-You'll also need to push the tag (i.e. `git push origin v1.0.0`) to origin in order for CI to make the release.
+To make a release of metro2 update `version.go` with the next version number and push a tag (i.e. `git push origin v1.0.0`) so CI can create the GitHub Release.
+Release notes live on [GitHub Releases](https://github.com/moov-io/metro2/releases); `CHANGELOG.md` is frozen for historical entries.

 ### Testing